mogest/prawn-svg/README.md

 ## CSS

-If the css_parser gem is installed, it will handle CSS style definitions, but only simple tag, class or id definitions.
-It's very basic so do not expect too much of it.
+prawn-svg uses the css_parser gem to parse CSS <tt>&lt;style&gt;</tt> blocks.
+It only handles simple tag, class or id selectors; attribute and other advanced selectors are not supported.

 ## Not supported